yig/webgpu_raii/README.md

 A minimal C++ RAII wrapper for WebGPU's C API.
+It's based on `std::shared_ptr`.
+It is guaranteed correct; the single WebGPU reference count will be managed by the shared pointer, and eventually released.

 ## Installation